alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks/index.md

 ---
-title: Political corruption networks
+title: Unveiling the hidden patterns of political corruption networks
-subtitle: NaN
+subtitle: Deep dive on the hidden patterns of worldwide corruption networks

 # Summary for listings and search engines
-summary: NaN
+summary: Deep dive on the hidden patterns of worldwide corruption networks

 # Link this post with a project
 projects: []